fmay/ocr-python-1/.guides/sections.md

 ## Reading From Files
 Reading from files is equally as straight forward.

-Make sure you have run one of the above programs so you have the file `example.txt` containing:
+Make sure you have run one of the above programs so you have the file `13-files/example.txt` containing:

 ```
 I have written to a file.